backstage/backstage/packages/core-components/api-report.md

   label?: string;
 };

-// Warning: (ae-missing-release-tag) "DependencyGraph" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export function DependencyGraph<NodeData, EdgeData>(
   props: DependencyGraphProps<NodeData, EdgeData>,
 ): JSX.Element;

-// Warning: (ae-missing-release-tag) "DependencyGraphDefaultLabelClassKey" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export type DependencyGraphDefaultLabelClassKey = 'text';

-// Warning: (ae-missing-release-tag) "DependencyGraphDefaultNodeClassKey" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export type DependencyGraphDefaultNodeClassKey = 'node' | 'text';

-// Warning: (ae-missing-release-tag) "DependencyGraphEdgeClassKey" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export type DependencyGraphEdgeClassKey = 'path' | 'label';

-// Warning: (ae-missing-release-tag) "DependencyGraphNodeClassKey" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export type DependencyGraphNodeClassKey = 'node';

-// Warning: (ae-missing-release-tag) "DependencyGraphProps" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export interface DependencyGraphProps<NodeData, EdgeData>
   extends React_2.SVGProps<SVGSVGElement> {